b08x/b08x.github.io/_notes/NLP/Nuances.md

 - **Assume Technical Knowledge:** While still providing explanations, avoid oversimplifying concepts.
 Assume your audience has a baseline familiarity with Linux and audio terminology.
 - **Conveying Value:** Focus on how the framework addresses real-world pain points in professional audio production workflows.
 Highlight efficiency, repeatability, and the value of collaboration.

-**Examples of Nuances**

-Consider these changes and the reasoning behind them:
+**Consider these changes and the reasoning behind them:**

 - **Original:** "Let's build a robust and sustainable audio ecosystem together!"
 - **Revised:** "Contribute to building a comprehensive and collaborative Linux audio solution."
 - **Why:** The revision maintains enthusiasm while using more specific language, emphasizing the solution-oriented goal.

+---

 - **Original:** "Think dedicated live mixing rigs, embedded recording devices, or whatever crazy ideas you have."
 - **Revised:** "Consider applications ranging from custom live audio systems to specialized embedded audio appliances."
 - **Why:** This removes informal language and provides broader, yet still exciting, examples that resonate better with the professional audio crowd.

 ---